 It is uncanny.

-Either way, it reminds me that it is smart to question the reason-why behind what we do.
+And it reminds me how wise it is to question the reason-why behind what we do.

 Because CONTEXT is everything.